thacherT1D/webdevstuff/Javascript_and_the_Browser/AJAX_Extended.desc.md

 * [Twitch.tv](http://dev.twitch.tv/)
 * [etc.](http://www.programmableweb.com/apis/directory)

 I checked these out, and all/most of them aren't using XML.
-They are using something called JSON!
+They are using JSON!
 This isn't AJAX at all!
 The next section covers JSON and why you aren't seeing XML.

 ##  <a name="json"></a>JSON